 Our MFL curriculum has been designed to progressively develop skills in French.
-We currently use Linguascope to compliment and build on the delivered lessons.
+We currently use Twinkl to compliment and build on the delivered lessons.
 Pupils not only acquire a bank of vocabulary organised around topics but also develop their reading and writing skills.
 Pupils are given various opportunities to demonstrate their language skills through a variety of activities including partner work, singing, online activities and written activities.

 At Perranporth School, we feel it is important for pupils to learn about French culture not only through lessons but also through experiences including celebrating ‘Bastille Day’ and French cooking!
-This year, we are connecting with a school in the Congo.
-This particular school are also learning French as a second language.
-We aim to set up a ‘pen pal’ type-learning context.
-Not only will this provide a meaningful ‘writing for purpose’ opportunity but it also provides the opportunity for life skills such as writing a letter.

-The impact of our MFL curriculum is that children are encouraged to understand the relevance of what they are learning in languages and how it relates to everyday life and travel as well as how it could help them in another country or to talk to a French speaker.
+The impact of our French curriculum is that children are encouraged to understand the relevance of what they are learning in languages and how it relates to everyday life and travel as well as how it could help them in another country or to talk to a French speaker.

 Perranporth School ensures all pupils develop key language learning skills set out by the national curriculum, as well as a love of languages and learning about other cultures.